Open Positions

-Applications are invited for a part-time Sessional Lecturer position in 2025 Winter Term 1.
-NSCI 140 – The Learning Brain – 3 credits.
+Applications are invited for a part-time Sessional Lecturer position in 2025 Winter Term 2.
+NSCI 400 – Neuroscience Capstone – 3 credits.
 The expected salary amount for the position is $15,000 per course section.

 Course Description